You are currently viewing 3a. How Anxiety Affects Breathing | What Happens Under Stress

 Is this fear or anxiety?
 Well, breath-holding can happen when fear strikes, especially if the freeze response kicks in but it’s even more common with longer-term anxiety.
 It’s the body’s way of bracing itself, even when there’s no immediate threat.

 Go-to technique:🌿→ Pop to Belly breathing which is a gentle way to reconnect with your breath when your body’s bracing without you even realising.
-Simple, grounding, and perfect for easing tension.
+Simple, grounding, and perfect for reducing tension.

 2. Where We Breathe From